remicollet/pinpoint-c-agent/README.md

 1. Use `C/Cpp` common API
 2. `C`ross-platform: windows/*nux/macOS
-3. `C`llector-agent: a bridge to pinpoint-collector
+3. `C`ollector-agent: a bridge to pinpoint-collector

 Pinpoint C Agent helps your monitor your PHP/PYTHON applications into [pinpoint-apm](https://github.com/pinpoint-apm/pinpoint).\
 Our advantage: